Erwin Hillier: Work with The Archers

 Impressed by his work on The Silver Fleet (1943) for their Archers Film Productions, Powell & Pressburger ('The Archers') hired Hillier as cinematographer on A Canterbury Tale (1944), a film about which Powell later said Hillier "did a marvellous job".
 Despite Powell's recent work with the three-strip Technicolour film process, war shortages meant a return to the black-and-white stock with which Hillier was familiar.
 The film is a mixture of British realism and the German expressionist use of extreme light and shade which Hillier has been trained in, and is remembered for its depiction of the English landscape.
 In his autobiography, Powell recalled his obsession with clouds; he often begged for filming to be delayed until a cloud had appeared to break up a clear sky.

 His next film I Know Where I'm Going!
 (1945), again with The Archers, continued the style of its predecessor.
 It features Hillier's technical accomplishments, including mixing studio shots with exteriors, concealing the fact that Roger Livesey, the film's male lead, was working in London while the film was being shot in Scotland.

 With the war at an end, Powell & Pressburger at last had access to colour film.
 They asked Hillier to share cinematographic duties with the experienced Technicolor cameraman Jack Cardiff on A Matter of Life and Death.
 Unwilling to be sidelined, he declined, bringing his intensely creative partnership with Powell & Pressburger to an end.

 Post-war career

 Hillier made his first colour film London Town (1946), starring Sid Field, although he often returned to work in black and white, typical of many British films of the 1940s and 1950s.
 His films retained a distinctive expressionist influence in both mediums.

 He worked for director Michael Anderson on Private Angelo (1949), the first of many collaborations.
 The last was to be opulent The Shoes of the Fisherman (1968).
 Their best remembered film is The Dam Busters (1955), featuring some aerial photography by Hillier.

 He continued to work until 1970.

+Death

-He died in London in 2005, aged 93 leaving a widow, a daughter, and sister Gerda Ehrenzweig.
+Hillier died in London in 2005, aged 93 leaving a widow, a daughter, and sister Gerda Ehrenzweig.